CENTRE COLLEGE DIRECTORY

 He received is Ph.D. in economics from Virginia Tech., and a bachelor’s and master’s in economics from Delhi University, India.

-Steve Winrich is professor of economics at Centre College, where he has taught since 1981.
-He also serves the College as director of institutional research.
+Steve Winrich retired as professor of economics at Centre College in 2017, where he had taught since 1981.

 Winrich’s teaching and research interests include economic theory, history of economic thought, political economy, methodology, environmental, and labor.
 He also has an interest and strong skills in the use of technology for college-level teaching, research, and business.
 He is a developer and consultant for statistical, spreadsheet, and database management software.